sololemons/BettingAPI/README.md

-Here’s the `README.md` content in a code block that you can directly copy and paste into your `README.md` file:
+Here’s the corrected version of your `README.md` with proper syntax and formatting.
+You can copy and paste this directly into your `README.md` file:

 ```markdown
 # 🎰 Betting API